WarriorRobots/ww-robotics-2018/src/main/java/frc/team2478/robot/TO_DO.md

 - merge drivetrain subsystem changes in
 - change autonomodrivestraight int to double
 - make the if statement better with var assignments
-- debug statement for gyro
+- debug statement for gyro (add a space)
 - auto encoder measurement conversion

 ---